smarkets/marge-bot/README.md

 ## Configuring and running

-First, create a user for Marge (we'll use `marge-bot` here) on your GitLab and add it to your project as a developer or admin.
+First, create a user for Marge (we'll use `marge-bot` here) on your GitLab and add it to your projects as a developer.
 For certain features, namely, `--impersonate-approvers`, and `--add-reviewed-by`, you will need to grant `marge-bot` admin privileges.

 Second, from the user's `Profile Settings`, download the **PRIVATE TOKEN** and